microsoft/debug-adapter-protocol/specification.md

 The event indicates that the execution of the debuggee has continued.

-Please note: a debug adapter is not expected to send this event in response to a request that implies that execution continues, e.g. 'launch' or 'continue'.
+Please note: a debug adapter is not expected to send this event in response to a request that implies that execution continues, e.g. `launch` or `continue`.

-It is only necessary to send a 'continued' event if there was no previous request that implied this.
+It is only necessary to send a `continued` event if there was no previous request that implied this.

 ```typescript
 interface ContinuedEvent extends Event {